Beekeeper permits

 - Phone: Customer Service Centre at 136 186

-Your cooperation in adhering to these measures is greatly appreciated as we work together to protect our valuable beekeeping industry and the health of our bees.
+Your support in following these measures is greatly appreciated as we work together to protect our valuable beekeeping industry and the health of our bees.

 Permit to move honeycomb, unprocessed beeswax or pollen